Haval H6: Haval H6 Vance Edition

 A special edition (optional of the car bodykits) of the H6 called the H6 Vance was offered in Brunei in June 2022.

 The Brunei-market Haval H6 Vance comes with custom front and rear bumper, skirts, rear spoiler, carbon cover for side mirrors, front chrome and rear chrome strip.
-Additionally, customers in the country can opt for black rims, calipers colours and black pack for cosmetic changes.
+Customers in the country can opt for black rims, calipers colours and black pack for cosmetic changes.

-Haval H6S
+Haval H6S / H6 GT

 A fastback variant of the third generation H6 was unveiled in August 2021 called the Haval H6S.